There’s a strange paradox in AI right now.

 Here’s what we’ve learned from building and deploying AI agents: the value isn’t in the building.
 The infrastructure is abundant and mostly free.
 The value is in knowing what breaks.

-Knowing that when your agent archives an email, it doesn’t mark it as read.
-If you don’t handle both, the same emails come back every four hours forever.
-Knowing that testing your agent’s capabilities in one interface doesn’t guarantee they’ll work in another, because different surfaces have different security policies.
-Knowing which of six configuration layers is silently filtering out the tool your agent needs.
+Knowing that when your agent archives an email, it needs to also mark it as read, or the same messages come back every four hours forever.
+Knowing that a tool working in one interface doesn’t mean it works in another, because different access methods have different security policies.
+Knowing that your agent’s capabilities might be silently filtered by a configuration layer you didn’t know existed.

 These aren’t in any documentation.
 They’re earned through hours of debugging.
 And once you’ve earned them, they transfer instantly.
-We documented one configuration fix, handed the guide to another agent, and it self-configured in minutes instead of hours.
+What took us hours to figure out the first time takes minutes the second time, because the knowledge compounds.

 That’s what integration looks like.
 Not building from scratch.
 Connecting pieces that already exist, with the knowledge of everything that can go wrong between them.